 In this blog, we’re sharing information on the frozen shoulder and how physiotherapy treatment can help.
 Let’s read further to know.

 Symptoms of Frozen Shoulder

-There are three phases involved in the symptoms of frozen shoulder.
+There are three phases involved in the symptoms of a frozen shoulder.
 They include:

 #1 Freezing Phase

 In this stage, you will suffer from extreme shoulder pain and the onset of stiffness in your shoulder.
 This is the phase when your shoulder won’t be completely frozen but will start freezing and solidifying.
 This phase can last for 3 to 9 months.

 This is definitely a long time of suffering, but you shouldn’t undergo aggressive treatments during this phase.
 However, you can opt for pain relief treatments, such as anti-inflammatory medication and some modalities at the physiotherapy clinic like Laser and Interferential Current to minimize and control pain.

 In the next stage, your shoulder will suffer more stiffness.
 This transition from phase 1 to 2 can be painful.
 Here your ability to move your shoulder will be limited.
 The phase can last for 4 to 12 months and can be very difficult to tackle.

 Upon reaching this phase, you can consider Physiotherapy treatment for frozen shoulder to find relief.
 It can help to improve your range of motion and reduce stiffness.
 It is recommended to use heat or ice throughout the frozen stage to relieve muscle pain before you begin your exercise program.

 At this stage, strengthening exercises are added to keep muscle strength.